 iae aa eia

-Lives in Paulista, PE, Brazil
+Lives in Belo Horizonte, Brazil

-Works as a EFL Teacher
+Works as a English school coordinator and EFL teacher

 Joined on Jan 13, 2011

-Curiosity: The first contact I ever had with photography literature in English was in 1993.
-I was riding my bicycle and passing by a supermarket I decided to stop at a newstand for a quick look at the magazines.
-I wasn't looking for anything in particular, but that's when I saw that beautiful red glossy cover with lots of SLRs in it.
-It was the December 1993 edition of Petersen's PHOTOgraphic magazine.
-I was in awe because I had never seen such an appealing cover (uncommon to Brazilian magazines).
-I bought a compact Collins Gem Eng-Port Port-Eng dic and a calculator, and spent the whole month trying to translate most of the magazine and convert feet to meters and inches to mm and cm.
-I continued to buy that magazine for the next 6 months.
-At first, equipment adds, cameras and lenses guides and articles, and shop catalogs, where the sections I read the most.
+In 1993, I was living in a city called Natal, RN.
+I was riding my bicycle when I decided to stop at a newsstand located at a supermarket for a quick look at the magazines as I used to do.
+I wasn't looking for anything in particular and didn't intend to buy anything, but while I was browsing, I saw that beautiful red glossy cover magazine with lots of SLRs on it, standing on the top shelf.
+It was the December's 1993 edition of Petersen's PHOTOgraphic magazine.
+I was in awe, thinking, "Wow, look at that!"
+I had never seen such an appealing cover (uncommon to Brazilian magazines at that time) and that rich content in terms of equipment.
+I decided to buy a compact Collins Gem Eng-Port Port-Eng dictionary and a calculator in the same week I bought that magazine, and spent the whole month trying to translate most of the magazine's content and converting feet to meters, inches to mm and cm, and pounds and ounces to kgs, and even dollars to royals (our currency, or 'real/reais' in Portuguese).
+I continued to buy issues of that magazine for the next 6 months.
+At first, equipment ads, camera and lens guides and articles, and shopping catalogs where the sections I read the most.